 - Heads of House/ Head of Sixth will discuss each recommendation with the SLT lead for Inclusion and complete a Student Support Team referral.
 This is so that the waiting list can be managed effectively to target highest need.

 - Students may self-refer directly, but if they choose not to share their reasons for requesting the service, it may not be possible to prioritise them above other known high need cases.

 - Parents/carers may refer via their child’s tutor or Head of House.

 - We will always seek to work closely with Parents/carers to support good mental health but will not routinely inform that their child is accessing this service.

 If you have any questions about the school counselling offer please contact Mrs Ruth Morgan, the Inclusion Lead.

 Young carers are under 18’s who have to emotionally or physically support a family member who have a disability, illness or addiction.
 On average there are 250,000 young carers in the UK alone.
 As a school we give the opportunity to all young carers to attend a young carers drop in, where they can receive support and guidance from one another and from a member of staff.
 As a group we are planning trips and use this time to talk and relax, and be ourselves for a while.

-For more information on internet safety and CEOP's work, visit the CEOP website:
+For more information on internet safety and CEOP's work, Youn Devon, or Kooth visit the websites below: